YasinEl/mzRAPP/README.md

 highest isotopologue of each molecule.
 If the relative bias of an IR bias calculated using NPP-abundances is exceeding the tolerance (outlined in figure 4) it is reflected in this variable. <br> <br>
-<b>What can be taken from that:</b><br> IR are used to make a judgment
+<b>Interpretation:</b><br> IR are used to make a judgment on the quality
-on the quality of reported peak abundances.
+of reported peak abundances.
 Since IRs can be predicted from molecular formulas and are confirmed during the benchmark dataset generation they can be considered as reliable reference point for non-targeted data pre-processing assessment.
 A high number of degenerated IR at the peak detection step could be explained by problems in setting integration boundaries or by problems in the extraction of chromatograms (e.g. to wide or to narrow binning of mz-values).
-After the feature processing step it could also be explained by alignment errors (would be visible in the number of alignment errors as detailed below) or problems in the fill-gaps process.<br> <br> <b>Displayed in results as:</b><br> <i>Number of isotopologue ratio exceeding tolerance / Number of isotopologue ratios which can be calculated using reported NPP abundances (confidence interval)</i>
+After the feature processing step it could also be explained by alignment errors (would be visible in the number of alignment errors as detailed below) or problems in the fill-gaps process.<br> <br> <b>Displayed in results as:</b><br>
+<i>Number of isotopologue ratio exceeding tolerance / Number of
+isotopologue ratios which can be calculated using reported NPP abundances (confidence interval)</i>

 <div class="figure">